Some nights it’s not in the cards. Traffic’s slow. Restaurant sales are down. What’s a bartender to do? Upsell. Or, learn how to upsell.

 Use downward inflection when making a recommendation or upselling cocktails or drinks.
 That means your voice changes from a higher to a lower note, specifically within a vowel.
 Doing this implies a finality to your statement: that you’re 100% confident this is the cocktail or wine they’ll like.

-And, even though bars are busy places, slow down when you’re talking about the cocktail menu or upselling alcohol.
-This accomplishes two things.
+And, even though bars are busy places, slow down when you’re attempting to upsell alcohol or talking about the cocktail menu.
+Or talking about any of the different types of menu, for that matter.
+This accomplishes two things when learning how to upsell.
 First, the area around the guest will feel like their port in the storm.
 Second, if you speak too fast, you’re inviting the guest to disregard what you’re saying.
 Because you’re almost disregarding it yourself.

 How to Upsell Cocktails Techniques

 If someone orders a well liquor, upsell to a call liquor.
 If someone orders a call liquor, upsell to a premium.
+If someone orders a bottle, let's say a fifth of liquor, upsell to a rehoboam bottle.
+Hah, just kidding.
 Easier said than done, right?
+This can really offset your liquor cost and increase profits.

 First, know everything you can about your top shelf and premium liquors.
-This will allow you to volunteer facts or tell stories about them.
+This will allow you to volunteer facts or tell stories about them and makes it worth having a fully stocked bar.

 If a guest orders a margarita, you could respond with: